 The program revolves around three courses, beginning with a course that invites successful entrepreneurs to share their "story" of how they launched their careers and succeeded in businesses.
-The second course looks at the functional areas of running a small and also draws heavily from the professional business community.
+The second course looks at the functional areas of running a small business and also draws heavily from the professional business community.
 Practical issues such as determining organizational form, understanding the human resource management process, identifying insurance needs, and setting up accounting and control systems are examined.The final course relies on the case method to examine and solve real problems faced by high-growth start-ups, and may be taught from the investor's (venture capitalist) or entrepreneur's perspective.

 By drawing from both the academic and professional worlds, the Prince Entrepreneurship Program is equipping the next generation of entrepreneurs to successfully navigate the risky waters of launching a business.